crustio/crust-wiki/docs/Q&AForMining.md

 sidebar_label: Q&A
 ---

-## Perview Network Maxwell

-### Overview of benefits and rewards？
-The preview network provides staking and authoring rewards (total 540,000 CRU), and storage market rewards (the specific amount is to be determined).
-The staking and authoring rewards are distributed in 2 years.
-The initial reward for each era (6 hours) is 750CRU, including 600CRU staking reward and 150CRU authoring reward.
-The era reward is halved every 90 days.
-All rewards need to be collected manually.
+## Crust Mainnet

 ### Types of rewards？

 There are three main types of rewards: authoring reward, staking reward and storage reward.
-All rewards will be distributed in the form of CRU.
+All rewards will be settled in CRU.

 ## Validators and candidates